The Kinks Are the Village Green Preservation Society: United Kingdom and Europe

-Timed to correspond with the Christmas rush, the album was coincidentally released the same day as the Beatles' eponymous album (commonly known as the "White Album"), and the Rolling Stones' Beggars Banquet followed a week-and-a-half later.
-Though the album was moderately advertised and reviewed, its sales were quickly eclipsed by the other albums – the "White Album" sold two million copies worldwide in its first week, while Village Green failed to chart in the UK or anywhere in Europe.
+The release of Village Green was timed to correspond with the Christmas rush, and it was coincidentally issued the same day as the Beatles' eponymous album (commonly known as the "White Album"), and the Rolling Stones' Beggars Banquet followed a week-and-a-half later.
+Village Green was moderately advertised and reviewed, but its sales were quickly eclipsed by the other albums – the "White Album" sold two million copies worldwide in its first week, while Village Green failed to chart in the UK or anywhere in Europe.
 Exact figures for LP sales in the UK in the late 1960s are generally unavailable; in 1995, Ray suggested "worldwide we'd be lucky if it [sold] 100,000 [copies]".
 Rogan writes that the available context clues and Ray's later estimate suggest that the album was likely "a modest seller".
 Stiff competition from other releases during the holiday season kept the album from appearing in any UK album charts, which often only listed the top fifteen LPs.
 After Something Else failed to appear on most UK charts, Village Green's absence from all UK charts continued a decline in the performance of the Kinks' studio albums.
 The album marked the beginning of a commercial low for the band, from which they did not recover until their late 1970s US revival.

 Both Miller and author Jon Savage suggest Village Green failed to register with the public, something they attribute to its separation from the contemporary culture's focus on revolution, protest and free love.
 Rogan counters that Ray and authors like Miller have overstated the album's commercial failings.
 Rather than finding the album out of step with contemporary culture, he writes its release corresponded with a surge of nostalgia and escapism in England, and that its championing of country living over city life aligned with the burgeoning ecology movement.
 Rogan adds that the contemporary music press were typically excited by unified albums and that Village Green's disconnect from psychedelia fitted with the back-to-basics approach adopted by many of the Kinks' contemporaries.
 Rather than laying blame with the album's content or its marketing, Rogan attributes Village Green's commercial shortcomings to the Kinks' waning popularity and the album's lack of an associated single in Britain, which resulted in fewer opportunities for television appearances and publicity.